kristenvaccaro/antisocial-computing/assignments.md

 ## Presenting & Leading Discussion

-You will need to present on & lead a discussion about a paper once during the quarter.
+You will need to present on & lead a discussion about a paper twice (each) during the quarter.

 Detailed [instructions for presentations here](https://kristenvaccaro.github.io/antisocial-computing/discussions.html).